How to slice a list in Python

 Real-world applications

-Beyond the syntax and potential errors, slicing is a practical tool for common data challenges like parsing tables and analyzing trends.
+Beyond the syntax and potential pitfalls, list slicing is a workhorse for solving practical data manipulation tasks.

 Extracting columns from tabular data with [:]